Simplexity-Development/Tropica/notes.md

 forgot to mention; coconuts spawn on white sand beaches, which are warm lush alternatives to regular beaches. they will replace them in warm regions
 Image
 white sand beaches keep a similar layout to sparse jungles; there are also occasional lush stripes of grass with flowers and bush

+# Other notes

+`To make your block flammable (that is, can be burned in fire), you may use FlammableBlockRegistry. ` - fabric wiki